.Easy apple turnovers, make this breakfast classic yourself at home

 - Bake for 20-25 min or until the pastries are golden brown.

 - When baked, remove from the oven and leave to cool on a wire rack.
 The filling will be very hot so don’t eat these straight from the oven.

-And there you have it, fresh apple turnovers, perfect for any occasion and wonderfully simple to make.
-If you give these a try let me know how they go by tagging @whatseatingmanchester in your social media post.
+And there you have it, my easy apple turnovers, perfect for any occasion and wonderfully simple to make.
+If you give these easy apple turnovers a try let me know how they go by tagging @whatseatingmanchester in your social media post.